eProsima/Fast-DDS/examples/C++/LifespanQoSExample/README.md

 # Lifespan QoS example

-This example illustrates how to use the Lifespan QoS in a Fast-RTPS application.
+This example illustrates how to use the Lifespan QoS in a Fast DDS application.

 To launch this test open two different consoles: